swyxio/swyxdotio/content/writing/learn-in-public/specialize-in-the-new.md

 date: 2018-06-22
 ---

+> Author's note: This is part 4 of a series of essays I originally drafted about [Opinions for your Tech Career](https://gist.github.com/sw-yx/9720bd4a30606ca3ffb8d407113c0fe5).
+Part 1 is [Learn in Public](https://www.swyx.io/learn-in-public/).

+> A fully expanded and revised version is available in [The Coding Career Handbook](https://www.learninpublic.org/)!

 You already know the value of a niche - you go up in market value the more specialized you are in anything.
 So what do you specialize in?

 There are many schools of thought, including ones where you could be a generalist that doesn't specialize in anything.
 I find one rule to be simplest and most effective above all: Specialize in the New.